Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Results

-With ResNet152 (Figure~\ref{fig:seg_mae_res-lms}), the best-performing language model, OPT$_{\text{30B}}$, approaches a P@100 of 70\%.
-This means that 7/10 visual concepts are mapped onto a small neighborhood of 100 words---out of total set of 79,059 candidate words---which is quite remarkable.
-3/10 images are correctly mapped onto neighborhoods of 10 words, and 1/10, onto exactly the right word.
-Converge seems log-linear, but with no observed saturation.
+In Figure~\ref{fig:seg_mae_res-lms-cleaned} and \ref{fig:left-models}, we see a clear trend: as model size increases, structural similarity to VMs goes up.
+The correlation between VM size and similarity is slightly weaker.
+Specifically, ResNet152 and OPT$_{\text{30B}}$ obtain the best results, with a P@100 of 64.1\%, i.e., 6/10 visual concepts are mapped onto a small neighborhood of 100 words---out of total set of 79,059 candidate words.
+Around 1/3 images are correctly mapped onto neighborhoods of 10 words, and about 1/20, onto exactly the right word.
+The scaling effect seems log-linear, with no observed saturation. \footnote{We also investigate the effects of incorporating text signals during vision pretraining by comparing pure vision models against selected CLIP vision encoders.
+The findings are unsurprising -- more details are presented in Appendix~\ref{sec:appendix-clip-results}.}